iuttkarshh0409/GUICalculator/README.md

 javac GuiCalculator.java
 java GuiCalculator

-Option 2: Using Eclipse
+#### ✅ Option 2: Using Eclipse

-1.Open Eclipse and create a new Java Project.
+1.Open Eclipse and create a new Java Project
-2.Inside src, create a new GuiCalculator class.
-3.Paste the Java code into the file.
+2.Inside the src folder, create a new class named GuiCalculator 3.Paste the Java code into the class
-4.Click Run.

----
+4.Click Run to execute the calculator

-**🔢 GUI Layout**
+##🔢 GUI Layout

 7   8   9   /
 4   5   6   *
 1   2   3   -
 0   .   =   +
 x²  √   1/x AC
-Each button performs the operation it displays.
-The layout mirrors standard scientific calculators.

----

-**📁 Folder Structure**

-gui-calculator-java/
-├── GuiCalculator.java   # Main calculator logic using Swing
-└── README.md            # Project instructions and documentation

----

-**🌟 Contribute**
+##🌟 Contribute

 Found a bug or want to add new features?
 Feel free to fork the repo and submit a pull request!
-If you like the project, don't forget to ⭐ star it.
+If you like the project, don’t forget to ⭐ star it!